TeamHaxGD/GDDocs/endpoints/boomlings.com/database/getGJRewards.md

 ## getGJRewards.php
-Getting the rewards from chests.
+Gets the rewards from chests.
 ### Parameters
 (For all empty parameters refer to [the common parameters](https://github.com/SMJSGaming/GDDocs/blob/master/endpoints/common_parameters.md))
 #### gameVersion